By request, here’s a college planning timeline for homeschool high school.

 Give your teens the skills they need for the college classroom.

 Want a month-by-month breakdown of what to do through senior year?

 The earlier you start planning, the better.
 Maybe contacting a homeschool coach would help – read more here.

 You can do this!
 And so can your teen.
 There’s not one right way to homeschool high school and these are the best years of all!
-For college-prep study skills, check out this post.
+For college-prep study skills, check out this post as well as this interview with college professor, Dr. Rachel van der Merwe.
 Read more about being homeschooled and headed to college.

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.